rtrelease/Jetson-Symbolics-Neuromorphics/Qwen3-coder-Spark-chat-PythonOWLReasoningwithLLMs.md

-## Qwen3-coder (Spark) Python Owlready2 methods for using Snowmed-CT and large ontologies with Ollama LLMs
+## Qwen3-coder (Spark) Python Owlready2 methods for using SNOWMED-CT and large ontologies with Ollama LLMs

 ### USER
 Can you recommend python methods for using owlready2 and large ontologies like snomed.owl with ollama LLMs?